 If you are thinking about starting up this year, there are things you can do to increase your chances of succeeding.
 Here are 10 practical tips from the ByteStart team for anyone considering taking the plunge;

 1. Why are you starting up a business?

-The potential rewards can be great, however running a business will not suit everyone, so you should be honest with yourself and consider whether or not you have what it takes to go it alone.
+The potential rewards can be great, however starting a business will not suit everyone, so you should be honest with yourself and consider whether or not you have what it takes to go it alone.

 2. Evaluate the different business structures

-3. Identify your skills
+3. Honestly assess your skills